Chapter 17.22

 A. Critical facilities should be afforded additional flood protection due to their nature.

-B. Construction of new critical facilities shall be, to the extent possible, located outside the limits of the 100-year floodplain as identified on the city’s FIRM.
-Construction of new critical facilities shall be permissible within the 100-year frequency floodplain if no feasible alternative site is available.
-Critical facilities constructed within the 100-year frequency floodplain shall have the lowest floor elevated to three feet or more above the level of the 100-year frequency floodplain.
+B. Construction of new critical facilities shall be, to the extent possible, located outside the limits of the special flood hazard area as identified on the city’s FIRM or the limits of the flood of record, whichever is greater.
+Construction of new critical facilities shall be permissible within special flood hazard area if no feasible alternative site is available.
+Critical facilities constructed within the special flood hazard area or the limits of the flood of record shall have the lowest floor elevated to the flood protection elevation.
 Floodproofing and sealing measures must be taken to ensure that toxic substances will not be displaced by or released into floodwaters.

 17.22.220 Floodways.